SagarKumarMathuri/Backend-RoadMap/026-nodemailer/readme.md

 # Nodemailer

+Nodemailer is a popular Node.js package that allows developers to send emails using SMTP servers, Gmail, Outlook, and other email services.

+Q: What is Nodemailer?

+A: Nodemailer is a Node.js package used to send emails from a backend application through SMTP or email service providers such as Gmail, Outlook, or custom mail servers.
+It is commonly used for OTP verification, password resets, and notification emails.

+B.Common Uses
+- Email verification
+- OTP sending
+- Password reset emails
+- Welcome emails
+- Order confirmations
+- Contact form submissions

 This guide provides step-by-step instructions for setting up and using Nodemailer in a Node.js application with OAuth2 authentication using `ClientID` and `ClientSecret`, along with generating a refresh token using the OAuth 2.0 Playground.

 ## Prerequisites